bloominstituteoftechnology/Sprint-Challenge--Testing/README.md

 ## Start by forking and cloning this repository.

-## Questions - Self Study - You can exercise your Google-Fu for this and any other _Sprint Challenge_ in the future.

-1. In Jest, what are the differences between `beforeAll`, `afterAll`, `beforeEach`, and `afterEach` and what are good uses for them?
-1. What is the point of `Test Driven Development`?
-What do you think about this approach?
-1. What are `Jest mock`?
-What are a good use case for them?
-1. Mention three types of tests.
-1. What type of test performs database operations against a real server.

 ## Initializing Project

-- Fork/Clone this project into a directory on your machine.
 - `cd` into your forked local copy.
 - notice there is a `package.json` file included.
 We have included all of the dev-dependencies that you'll need to build your project.
 - run `yarn` to download and install all the dependencies you need for this project.